oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 Additional public claims MAY be used in SD-JWT VCs depending on the application.

-#### SD-JWT VC without selectively disclosable claims
+#### SD-JWT VC without Selectively Disclosable Claims

-SD-JWT VC may not contain any selectively disclosable claims.
+An SD-JWT VC MAY have no selectively disclosable claims.
 In that case, the SD-JWT VC MUST NOT contain the `_sd` claim in the JWT body.
-I also MUST NOT have any Disclosures.
+It also MUST NOT have any Disclosures.

 ## Example